sanchitram1/football-party/README.md

 ## Usage

-Just look at the notebook. ideally, we also know the predictions from the frame itself.
+Just look at the [notebook](main.ipynb). ideally, we also know the predictions from the frame itself.

+## Improvements

+- add predictions to the frame